March 23, 2020

 We are all first responders.

-We must be vigilant in taking care of ourselves so that we have something of value to offer.
+We have to be vigilant in taking care of ourselves to have something of value to offer.
 Otherwise, we may provide less than what is needed.
+So I offer just a few short thoughts on self-care.

 We can pay special attention to what we are reading and sharing with others, particularly at this time.
 We can each amplify what is useful, kind, and true in our world.
 Let’s use this ability wisely, particularly today.